jenwilson521/trans_psych_net/README.md

 _code for recreating results, most will require updated file paths_

+[1] Running PathFX for all drugs, finding associations to phenotypes of interest, "search"
+Requirements:
+- results directory "alldrugbank" containing PathFXv2 networks for all drugs in DrugBank.
+This can be created by running the script, "run_PathFX_allDrugBank.py".
+You will need to clone the PathFX repository directly to run this code: https://github.com/jenwilson521/PathFX

+[2] Summarizing PathFX associations to psychiatric diseases, "", "", ""
+Requirements:
+- a formatted file linking DrugBank identifiers to ATC codes.
+Once access to the DrugBank database is obtained, we use example parsing code from the link below to create other inputs to our analysis.

 [1] Logistic and ridge regression for in silico screen, heatmap for in silico screen: "in_silico_logreg.ipynb", "in_silico_ridgereg.ipynb", "Heatmap_Insilico.ipynb"

 Requirements: